Wheeler Centre Hot Desk Fellowships 2018

 - Monday 17 September 2018 – Friday 23 November 2018

 - Successful applicants will receive a dedicated hot desk at the Wheeler Centre for a specified period and a stipend of $1000.

 - In addition to the 20 Fellowships supported by the Readings Foundation, the Just Pretending Playwright Fellowship will be offered to an emerging female playwright.

 - Fellowships will be offered on the strength and merit of each application.
-However, we aim to award fellowships to a diversity of writers.
+However, we aim to award fellowships to a diverse group of writers.

 - Fellowships are offered to writers in order to produce a specific piece of work, either in full or in part, during their time at the Wheeler Centre.

 - The Wheeler Centre reserves the right to publish all or part of the project descriptions of successful fellows on our website or in other Wheeler Centre publications.
-On request, successful applicants agree to provide a photograph for publicity purposes, and to the Wheeler Centre publishing approximately 500 words from their work-in-progress on the Wheeler Centre's website.
+On request, successful applicants agree to provide a photograph for publicity purposes and to the Wheeler Centre publishing approximately 500 words from their work-in-progress on its website.

 - Successful fellows agree to enter into discussion regarding publishing completed projects on the Wheeler Centre’s website, although the copyright will remain with the fellowship recipient.